Suryakumar-Selvakumar/Multilingual-Customer-Service-Chatbot/README.md

 - Now, use `jupyter notebook` command to launch the jupyter notebook server, from which you can run the notebooks.
 Make sure to switch to `chatbot-env` kernel before running the notebooks.
 - To interact with the Chatbot, run `python chatbot_interface_gradio.py`.
 Feel free to use the sample questions in `sample_questions.md`

-## Additional instructions for running the project that may be helpful:
+## Additional information pertaining to running the project that may be helpful:

 **1. Run times for the notebooks and Response times for the Chatbot may vary _drastically_ depending on your system specs.
 Below is the System that was used to build the project:**